PoC-dev/smtp-abuse-reporting/README.md

 Expect around 25% bounce messages for various reasons, such as:
 - automatic "thank you for your email" replies, sometimes with a general (probably baseless) request for more information
 - *out of office* replies
+- automatic reply that the message won't be handled and one should undergo a manual process based on a web browser form to report abuse (probably violating RIR policy)
 - generally underliverable messages for reasons such as
    - inbox over quota
    - user unknown (directly or expanded from distribution configuration)
    - administratively prohibited to receive mails
    - tagged as spam
    - badly configured redirects leading to SPF errors for the initial sending domain
-   - non-existant domains
+   - non-existent domains
-   - automatic reply that the message won't be handled and one should undergo a manual process based on a web browser form to report

-Currently, I'm manually evaluating those, in turn setting *contacts_report.lastreport* to `NULL` and provide an explanatory text in *contacts_report.comment*.
+Currently, I'm manually evaluating these messages, in turn setting *contacts_report.lastreport* to `NULL` and provide an explanatory text in *contacts_report.comment*.
 I have not yet established a standard way how to deal with those.
 Overall, RIR policies demand abuse addresses to be functioning, and I'm planning to file complaints to the respective RIRs so they have their members fix their faulty abuse addresses.

 An interesting category of automatic answers are from RIR abuse contacts.
 Looking more closely, these addresses are allegedly not managed by a given RIR despite the Abusix database listing the given RIR's abuse address for an IP address.
 I expect this to be an error of Abusix and will try to contact them to find a resolution.

 #### Planned for the future.
 - A reminder about addresses which already have been reported earlier but still commit abuse.
-This means a filter should be implemented that sorts out not yet reported IP addresses which have already been reported in the past.
+This means a filter should be implemented that sorts out not already reported IP addresses from the current report.
 As such this reminder is implicitly already working but without pointing out that a particular address has been reported before.
 Is it worth the effort?
-- a manual *do_report* flag for a given contact adress; could be set to 0 manually and a reason given in the comment field.
+- a *do_report* flag to be manually adjusted for a given contact adress; could be set to 0 and a reason hereunto given in the comment field.
 Both fields already exist but are not yet used by the scripts.
 This is meant as a secondary measure to prevent bounces from abuse ignorant IP space users, besides reporting those to the respective RIR in charge.

 ## Installation.
 I recommend cloning the repository to the home directory of a user who is allowed to read log files.